marianadc01/bone-fracture/README.md

 ### MSc in Green Data Science, ISA, Portugal

 Files in the repositoy:
-- pml_project_proposal.md - markdown file explaining the basis of the report;
+- pml_project_proposal.md - Markdown file explaining the basis of the report;
-- pml_final_project.ipynb - notebook with all the code related to building the model;
+- pml_final_project.ipynb - Jupyter notebook with all the code related to building the model;
 - pml_final_project_report.pdf - final report explaining everything in the project.

 Important links: